 In a distributed system, different telephony system functions are dedicated to individual units.
 These are then distributed to different parts of the network, or business as required.
 This may be a large and geographically dispersed enterprise.
 For example, a number of units could act purely as TDM gateways providing central access, with other units acting as central voice mail and others acting as the user controllers.
 An example is a university campus where each building possesses the group controller and local phones, but the PSTN access is in a separate secure building.
 A different scenario is a large enterprise with corporate headquarters in different cities.
 Each would have distributed trunk units and could be considered multiple copies of the campus scenario.

 Figure 3: Example of a Campus Environment Configuration

-Figure 4: Example of a Corporate Configuration with Multiple HQs group controller.
-In the event the WAN link is lost, the separate sites can still operate as independent units.
+Figure 4: Example of a Corporate Configuration with Multiple HQs

 3.2.3 Hybrid System